 Sec.
 2. K.S.A.
 2016 Supp.
 60-206 is hereby amended to read as follows:

-60-206. (a) The following provisions apply in computing any time period specified in this chapter, in any local rule or court order or in any statute or administrative rule or regulation that does not specify a method of computing time.
+60-206. (a) Computing time.
+The following provisions apply in computing any time period specified in this chapter, in any local rule or court order or in any statute or administrative rule or regulation that does not specify a method of computing time.

-(1) When the period is stated in days or a longer unit of time:
+(1) Period stated in days or a longer unit.
+When the period is stated in days or a longer unit of time:

 (A) Exclude the day of the event that triggers the period;